digdir/designsystemet/CONTRIBUTING.md

 #### Styling with CSS Modules

+When styling components for react, the css lives in `packages/css`.
+We use [CSS layers](https://developer.mozilla.org/en-US/docs/Web/CSS/@layer), so make sure you are familiar with this if you are creating new files in our css package.

-We use CSS modules to style our components.
+We use CSS modules for our apps.
 This prevents naming conflicts by adding a unique prefix to all components.
 A CSS module file is created by adding `.module.css` to the end of the CSS file.

 #### Use of design tokens